Wounded Warrior Transitional Housing

 As our community expands to include additional independent living apartments and a state-of-the-art rehabilitation center, a number of handicap accessible apartments are being renovated to serve as transitional housing for wounded veterans who have been discharged from inpatient treatment at Walter Reed National Military Medical Center, and continue on active duty while going through a very thorough evaluation period.
 These wounded warriors, who have given so much, deserve a comfortable place to live that can accommodate their needs and propel them further into a sustainable recovery.

 Before we can begin renovating the first apartment at Vinson Hall, NMCGRF must raise $575,000 to cover the associated expenses.
 Every day we get closer to our goal, having raised more than $500,000 since the Wounded Warrior Transitional Housing was established.
-With your help we can open our first apartment in 2013!
+With your help we can open our second apartment in 2014!

 In keeping with our VISION, NMCRF supports Vinson Hall Retirement Community in developing community partnerships and innovative models for senior living, wellness and health preserving programs.
 We regularly partner with institutions of higher learning, hoping that the lessons learned will improve the lives of seniors at VHRC and everywhere.